innovation-first/paradox-innovation/content/blogs/charlie_foxtrot/index.md

 > What now ?

 Once everything is said and done, there is the question of the finality of our work.
-Too many times, the goal of a SFRD is to generate another SFRD.
-There is work to be done to provide a view of the available paths.
+Too often, the goal of an innovation track is to generate another innovation track.
+There is work to be done to provide a view of the available and alternative paths.